sampart/awesome-tech-ethics-resources/README.md

 ## Media

 - [Tech Won't Save Us podcast](https://www.techwontsave.us) - Tech Won't Save Us challenges the notion that tech alone can drive our world forward by showing that tech is inherently political and ignoring that has serious consequences.
-It encourages listeners to think beyond the confines of the capitalist tech industry, to consider how we can dismantle oppressive technologies, and how technology can be developed for the public good.
+It encourages listeners to think about how we can move beyond oppressive tech and towards tech for genuine public good.
 - [Ethics and Data Science report](https://www.oreilly.com/library/view/ethics-and-data/9781492043898/), Mike Loukides, Hilary Mason, and DJ Patil - Practical ways for making ethical data standards part of your work every day.
 Available to [read online for free](https://resources.oreilly.com/examples/0636920203964/).
 - [Machine Ethics Podcast](https://www.machine-ethics.net) - Conversations on AI Ethics: Interrogating technology, artificial intelligence and society.